 - Browser: Of course you want to see what browsers your visitors use, and how the speed varies between browsers.

 - The long tail of performance: You can see not only what the fastest load times are, but also the long tail of visitors with slower performance.

 - Loading state: This details how long pages take to load and where the time is spent, from the moment the user clicks until the page has completed loading.

 - Are visitors happy or frustrated?
 Specify what performance levels are considered satisfactory, tolerated and frustrating for users.
 This lets you quickly see their overall level of satisfaction.

 Armed with the knowledge you can get from your RUM data, you can, get a good indication of where to start looking in order to fix a problem with the performance of your website.
 In such a scenario, RUM can be used as a precursor to synthetic monitoring, pinpointing areas that should be investigated further.

 To summarize, Real User Monitoring is the best way to measure web performance, and synthetic monitoring is most appropriate for knowing whether a site is up or down.
-Add to that our Transaction Monitor, which can help you make sure a multi-step function is working as it should.
+Add to that our Transaction Monitoring, which can help you make sure a multi-step function is working as it should.
 Using the three together, means you are well prepared to deliver a great experience to the visitors to your website.

 Sign up for the beta

 That’s a wrap for this time concerning Real User Monitoring.
 We will be back soon again with a more detailed look at what it can offer you in terms of better understanding how real users experience your website.
 Then we will dig down into the details of what you can learn from running RUM.

 In the meantime, if you have not already, there’s still time to sign up for the beta program.
 It’s in very active development, and we take all your feedback into consideration as we iterate our Real User Monitoring offering into a shipping product.